 This is the work we do every day.

-If "sync queue silent failures" or "Connected Campaigns drift" sounds familiar — that's exactly what our paid Revenue Audit ($1,500–$7,500) finds, prioritizes by dollar impact, and ships as a 90-day fix roadmap.
+If "sync queue silent failures" or "Connected Campaigns drift" sounds familiar — that is exactly what our paid Pardot Audit ($1.5K–$2.5K diagnostic) finds, prioritizes by dollar impact, and ships as a fix roadmap.

-See Audit Service →How to Calculate ROI Before You Buy
+See Audit Service →9How Do You Calculate Audit ROI Before You Buy?

 Plug in conservative numbers.
 For a B2B SaaS with $2M annual marketing-sourced pipeline considering a $5,000 Tier 2 audit: